What is hotel maintenance?

 Since there are a lot of things to cover, you need to have a well-rounded hotel maintenance and housekeeping team.
 This is nothing new for maintenance technicians as they are expected to be a jack-of-all-trades regardless of the industry they work in.

 Here’s what maintenance does in a hotel, grouped in a few bigger categories:

-Housekeeping tasks (cleaning rooms and hotel public areas, laundry, restocking guest room amenities, reporting problems to the maintenance team…)
+- Housekeeping tasks (cleaning rooms and hotel public areas, restocking guest room amenities, collecting dirty linens and transferring them through laundry chutes, reporting problems to the maintenance team…)

 Why is hotel maintenance management so important for hotel operation?

 Things are very simple to understand here.
 Subpar hotel maintenance management directly correlates with decreased profits for hotel owners, in more ways than one.

 The first way is what we already discussed in the intro.
 Broken systems lead to bad reviews, which leads to fewer people that want to stay at your establishment, which lowers your revenue.

 The second way is again tied to the occupancy rate.
 However, in this scenario, your hotel rooms are empty not because of the low number of interested renters, but because you have technical issues that prevent you from renting them out.
 It can be an electrical problem that poses a safety risk, a plumbing issue that resulted in flooding, broken lock/key system, and so on.
 Every night that a room is unavailable is a potential loss of revenue.